What are Meta Tags

 What Are Meta Tags?

-When you do a search and see the short description under the address of the websites listed on the SERPS that is Meta data (or Meta information)
+When you do a search and see the short description under the address of the websites listed on the Search Engine Results Pages (SERPS) that is Meta data (or Meta information).

 It is a short description written for the search engines to use but is not displayed on the web page that your visitors read.